How will my book be sold?

 WHAT DO YOU DO TO SELL MY BOOK?

-Once the final text and cover files for your book have been uploaded, the publication date set and the book details edited, we send essential, accurate and complete metadata (title, ISBN, author, price, publication date, subject categories, imprint, endorsements, competing titles etc) to the trade three months before publication.
+Once the final text and cover files for your book have been uploaded, the publication date set and the book details edited, we send essential, accurate and complete metadata (title, ISBN, author, price, publication date, subject categories, imprint, endorsements, competing titles etc) to the trade four months before publication.
 It takes a couple of months for information to filter from one distributor another, down to the shops, around the world.
 Retailers can access details of your book through trade databases such as Bowker or Nielsen, through wholesalers such as Ingram or Bertrams and through our regional distributors NBN in US, Orca In Europe, Brumby in Australia, Hay House in South Africa.
 Readers can see details of your book on Amazon, Barnes & Noble, Waterstones, other retail sites, as well as on Facebook, other social media sites and on your book page on our imprint website.

 In addition to selling copies to readers, these outlets market and sell our books by publishing articles and reviews, hosting events, displaying books on their shelves and websites.
 We also work closely with festival organisers, colleges and academic institutions, churches and retreats, arts centres and galleries, therapy centres and healing groups throughout the world, and we have similar relationships in all the different subject areas, like with politics and aesthetics in Zero Books.